jgte/zh/english.md

 # Arrival

-When you arrive in Zambujeira, please contact [*Sra.
-Zina Sirooka*](#house-contacts) so that she shows you the house and hands you the keys.
-Please arrange in advance with her the time of your arrival, to be sure she is available and to avoid any unnecessary waiting time.
+Before arriving in Zambujeira, please contact [*Sra.
+Zina Sirooka*](#house-contacts) and arrange with her a suitable time to meet.
+She will meet you at [*Alojamento da Rua da Fonte*](#address), show you the house and hand you the keys.

+**Please arrange in advance with her the time of your arrival**, to be sure she is available and to avoid any unnecessary waiting time.

+# Address

-The address of the house is:
+The address of *Alojamento da Rua da Fonte* is:

     Rua da Fonte 1
     7630-776 Zambujeira do Mar